“I hate school. I don’t know why I have to go,” she pouted, sitting in the passenger seat next to her mother and looking out the window.”

 Eight weeks dragged by for Anne.
 Eliza had thrived with the challenges of boot camp, becoming a good shot with the rifle, mastering the obstacle course and making friends with her fellow recruits.
 Finally, graduation day came.

-Anne flew across the country and rented a car to take her to the Training Center in New Jersey in the dead of winter.
+Anne flew across the country and rented a car to take her and Eliza’s best friend to the Training Center in New Jersey in the dead of winter.
 So many memories flooded back as she parked and walked across the same fields that she had marched on as a young woman twenty years ago.
 She recognized the mess hall and the barracks and remembered her own trials and blisters.

 As she approached the ceremonial hall, Anne saw a group of recruits marching in their winter dress uniforms.
 She searched the group, all in perfect step, faces straight ahead.
 And then she saw her.
 Her baby girl.
 Her Princess.
 Her heart swelled with pride.
 And just at that moment, Eliza turned her head briefly and their eyes met.
 Eliza snapped her head back forward with tears trickling down her cheeks.
 Anne smiled with matching tears streaming down her face.